How do I report a power outage, or find out details about an ongoing power outage?

 What is E-Billing?

 E-Billing is a convenient, secure and environmentally friendly way to view your electricity bill online.
-Once you have registered, you’ll receive your next bill electronically.
-You will receive an email notification (to the email of your choice) when your bill is ready for viewing.
-You can pay your E-Bill by telephone or online through your financial institution, or by enrolling in our pre-authorized payment plan.
+Once you have registered, you will receive an email notification (to the email of your choice) when your bill is ready for viewing.
+You can pay your E-Bill by telephone or online through your financial institution, or by enrolling in our automated payment plan.

 How do I signup for E-Billing?

-If you would like to register for E-Billing, go to MyHydroLink and register your account.
+If you would like to register for E-Billing, start by registering for an online Hydro Ottawa account.
 You will be prompted to enter your account number and customer name exactly as it appears on your Hydro Ottawa bill.
+You will also need to enter a recent bill amount and due date.
 Be sure to have a copy of your most recent bill handy.
 Online registration takes just a few minutes.

 How do I cancel my E-Billing registration?